Fluxboi/Fluxboi.github.io/README.md

 ---

 His current research works include:
-- Metabolic modelling of Euglena for industrial applications
+#### - Metabolic modelling and optimisation of Euglena gracilis for sustainable industrial and advanced applications
-- Astrobiochemistry, modelling the optimal network for extraterrestrial conditions
+#### - Astrobiochemistry, modelling the optimal network for extraterrestrial conditions and its application in Bioinnovation for space
-- Investigating physiological effects of mito-nuclear incompatibilities in Drosophila
+#### - Investigating multi-layer physiological effects of mito-nuclear incompatibilities in Drosophila
-- Metabolic analysis in cancer cells
+#### - Multi-omics analysis in PM2.5 exposed lung cancer cells
-- Bioinnovation for space

 ![image](https://github.com/user-attachments/assets/9f647cad-0062-4530-8f44-70bfd6655b7b)